ppy/osu-wiki/news/2022-05-14-new-featured-artist-neko-hacker.md

 ---

 Need some mapping motivation?
 After scrolling through [**Neko Hacker**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/266), you'll be ready.
-Explore any of the songs and start your creative expedition with any of the super convenient pre-timed beatmap templates.
+Explore any of the songs and start your creative expedition with any of the super-convenient pre-timed beatmap templates.

 The week has finished, but the Featured Artist train is nowhere near its destination.
 The [@osugame Twitter](https://twitter.com/osugame) will keep you up to date on our bi-weekly schedule of arrivals, so do whatever you want to do with that information and we'll see you soon!